yenrenART/fxhash-canvas-template/README.md

 # fxhash Canvas Template
 Simple https://fxhash.xyz/ template to start with.
 Uses **JavaScript** and **HTML Canvas**.
 Adapted from https://github.com/fxhash/fxhash-simple-boilerplate.

+This template demonstrates an example use of rarities, features and the deterministic nature of fxrand() function, which is generated based on the TX hash during the minting process.
+Our feature here is **Number of Points**, which can have the following values with % weights:

+1 : 15%
+2 : 25%
+3 : 25%
+4 : 35%

+Depending on the fxrand() value,

+**funcstions.js** is used for helper functions to simplify things, which you may or may not need depending on your project.

+In **draw.js**, fxrand() shouldn't be used within the draw() function; otherwise, you'll get a different result at every page reload.

 This is work-in-progress, code is subject to change.

 # Notes